qqaadir/Nighttime_OD_Dataset/README.md

-### Nighttime object detection datasets captured at two different locations.
+### Nighttime object detection datasets captured from two countries.

 Datasets can be downloaded form the following link.